Westwing-Home-and-Living/Ninja-Printer/README.md

 The extension will inject NinjaPrinter.js into your website which containes the NinjaPrinter JavaScript object.

 The NinjaPrinter object defines:
- -  2 methods for printing:
+ -  3 methods for printing:
+   - print
    - printZpl
    - printPdf
  - 3 events to listen to:
    - ninjaprinter.result
    - ninjaprinter.beforePrint
    - ninjaprinter.afterPrint
- - 1 method for subscribing to events:
+ - 2 methods to manage event subscription:
    - on
+   - off

 For some minimalist usage examples, please check out the contents of the examples directory.